 Beverly Hills Parks

 Beverly Hills is home to almost as many trees (33,000 species) as residents and has an impressive 14 parks!
 This commitment to urban forestry has been recognized by the Arbor Day Foundation who has named Beverly Hills a "Tree City USA" community for over 25 years.

 Head over to Beverly Gardens Park, the home of the famous Beverly Hills sign for a commemorative photo of your time in Beverly Hills, but don't miss some of the smaller pocket parks dotted around town.
-Beverly Canon Gardens is nestled beside Montage Beverly Hills and offers plentiful seating for a mid-day break.
+Beverly Cañon Gardens is nestled beside The Maybourne Beverly Hills and offers plentiful seating for a mid-day break.
 Will Rogers Memorial Park's central fountain filled with Koi fish, sweeping lawns, and countless palm trees that span the property, make it perfect for a romantic picnic.

-Beverly Gardens Park, N. Santa Monica Blvd between N. Rodeo Dr. and N. Crescent Dr., Beverly Hills, CA 90210
+Beverly Gardens Park, Santa Monica Boulevard between Wilshire Boulevard and Doheny Drive, Beverly Hills, California 90210

 Will Rogers Memorial Park, 9650 Sunset Boulevard, Beverly Hills, California 90210

 Beverly Cañon Gardens, 241 North Cañon Drive, Beverly Hills, California 90210